![]() |

 - Capture payment metadata from payment messages.

-- Extend rich contextual payment data to existing organisational systems that are not ISO 20022 native.
+- Extend rich contextual payment data to existing organizational systems that are not ISO 20022 native.

 Without the right tools and data platform, it can be exceedingly expensive and complex.

-Nucleus ISO 20022 Data Hub is the future of a Data-centric and Low-Cost approach to organisational message enrichment.
+Nucleus ISO 20022 Data Fabric is the future of a Data-centric and Low-Cost approach to organizational message enrichment.

 Nucleus is designed to store the data in ISO 20022 native format, enabling financial institutions and corporates to not only create paths for the new standard but also open opportunities for organizations to assess how to unlock the value of new, higher-quality payments data.
 This provides opportunities for more transparency, automation and new services — all fueled by the richer intelligence encased in the ISO 20022 format.